-How it works: The life insurance quoting tool asked me for just one piece of information: my zip code.
+How it works: The life insurance quoting tool asked me for just one piece of information: my ZIP code.
 While it was indeed a speedy quoting process, I wondered what good it could do me with so little information on which to base rates.

-Results: QuoteWizard dropped me on a page with a links to seven different websites, all of which were lead generation sites rather than actual insurance providers.
+Results: QuoteWizard dropped me on a page with links to seven different websites, all of which were lead generation sites rather than actual insurance providers.
 Needless to say, using QuoteWizard is a waste of time.

 How it works: The quoting process did indeed move very quickly with the help of drop-down menus.
 After asking the usual questions, the tool asked for my email address while claiming “no spam, ever.”

-But before I clicked to view my quotes I noticed the fine print asking me to agree to allow “marketing partners to contact you for marketing/telemarketing purposes at the number and address provided above….”
+But before I clicked to view my quotes, I noticed the fine print asking me to agree to allow “marketing partners to contact you for marketing/telemarketing purposes at the number and address provided above….”
 So much for no spam.

 Like Nerdwallet, ValuePenguin is a personal finance site dedicated to helping consumers make informed decisions about their credit cards, banking, investments, and insurance.
 The site offers quoting tools, in-depth financial product reviews, and analyses of industry trends.

 Since term policies generally last for years, you don’t get the periodic reminder at renewal time to reconsider your needs that you’ll get with other types of insurance.
-That’s why it’s important to periodically revisit your policy and ask yourself if you need to make changes…or just look around to see if a better deal is now available elsewhere.
+That’s why it’s important to periodically revisit your policy and ask yourself if you need to make changes…or just look around to see if a better deal or type of policy is available elsewhere.